July 5, 2022 | Article | 3 min Personal insights

 Timeliness: Automatic payments come with quite a few benefits — the biggest of which is peace of mind about paying your bills on time.
 Instead of having to remember to mail a payment or log onto an account each month, you can relax and let your bank or biller take care of things.
 You also won’t have to worry about late fees.
 Automatic payments can even help you build a history of on-time payments and boost your credit score.

 Sustainability: If living an eco-friendly lifestyle is a priority for you, setting up automatic payments can help.
 By using automatic payments you’ll use less paper since you’ll be writing fewer checks, buying fewer stamps and switching to paperless billing.
 You’ll also contribute to reduced emissions by sending and receiving less mail.

-Security: Even though some people fear that automatic online payments aren’t safe, Arizona Bank & Trust protects you — and us — with sturdy security measures.
+Security: Even though some people fear that automatic online payments aren’t safe, Arizona Bank & Trust, a division of HTLF Bank protects you — and us — with sturdy security measures.
 You run a greater risk of identity theft when you use an unsecured mailbox to send a paper bill payment that includes sensitive financial information like your checking account or credit card number.